steqeq/0000/docs/conceptual/gpu_memory.md

 - `hipMemPrefetchAsync`

 :::{tip}
-If the application needs to use data on both host and device regularly, doesn't want to deal with separate allocations, and is not worried about maxing out the VRAM on MI200 GPUs (64 GB per GCD), use managed memory.
+If the application needs to use data on both host and device regularly, does not want to deal with separate allocations, and is not worried about maxing out the VRAM on MI200 GPUs (64 GB per GCD), use managed memory.
 :::

 :::{tip}